 Blockchains can be Public and Private

-The real issue and confusion often stems from people not grasping the basic’s and understanding the difference between a public and private blockchain.
-You basically are invited to a private blockchain where as a public blockchain is there for everyone and at its finest is decentralised.
+The real issue and confusion often stem from people not grasping the basic’s and understanding the difference between a public and private blockchain.
+You basically are invited to a private blockchain whereas a public blockchain is there for everyone and at its finest is decentralised.
 Decentralised means no one controls it.
-Bitcoin is the only true example of this an this point in time.
+Bitcoin is the only true example of this at this point in time.

 Blockchain should be viewed as a buzz word in my opinion.
 The reason I say this is that it is too loosely used.
 I have spoken to companies who have run an ICO and are now in business.
-When I’ve asked them to explain their structure including their use of blockchain technology I get blank looks and they point to some smart looking person and say ask him, he takes care of that.
+When I’ve asked them to explain their structure including their use of blockchain technology I get blank looks and they point to some smart-looking person and say ask him, he takes care of that.
 That is often the understanding of blockchain for people running blockchains, sad but true.
-Scammey, yes it is.
-Huge ammount of capital have been raised but just using the word blockchain.
-The long Island Ice Tea company change their name to Long Island blockchain and the shre price sky rocketed.
+Scammy, yes it is.
+A huge amount of capital has been raised but just using the word blockchain.
+The long Island Ice Tea company change its name to Long Island blockchain and the share price skyrocketed.

-They have come back after lots of head scratching, some conferences, lots of lunches and said they don’t think it is able to offer them much at the moment.
-This is an example of a government department looking at private blockchains and in most cases our current database technology is a better solution.
+They have come back after lots of head-scratching, some conferences, lots of lunches and said they don’t think it is able to offer them much at the moment.
+This is an example of a government department looking at private blockchains and in most cases, our current database technology is a better solution.
 The main reason is that a blockchain records every detail, EVERYTHING, forever.
-This make them clunky and slow, some smart people are working on solving this problem.
+This makes them clunky and slow, some smart people are working on solving this problem.
 Riches and fame await the winners.
 They will be the new Amazon, facebook etc